Research Areas

 Privacy

 Our research covers a broad array of privacy topics in computing.
 Recent efforts have focused on privacy in mobile and Internet of Things (IoT) devices.
-In the mobile domain, we have used static and dynamic program analysis to study how applications abuse privacy sensitive information that is made available by the operating system (sometimes unintionally).
+In the mobile domain, we have used static and dynamic program analysis to study how applications abuse privacy sensitive information that is made available by the operating system (sometimes unintentionally).
 We have also used Natural Language Processing (NLP) to infer text input semantics as well as sharing and collection practices in privacy policies.
 In the IoT domain, we have built network frameworks to study privacy implications of smart home devices, as well as novel defenses for end users.

 Vulnerability Analysis